+In 2012, suicide accounted for 1.4% of all deaths worldwide, making it the 15th leading cause of death.
 Mental disorders (particularly depression and alcohol use disorders) are a major risk factor for suicide in Europe and North America; however, in Asian countries impulsiveness plays an important role.
 Suicide is complex with psychological, social, biological, cultural and environmental factors involved.

 The International Association for Suicide Prevention (IASP) and the World Health Organization (WHO) are committed to preventing suicide.
 These organizations recognize World Suicide Prevention Day as an important day in the international calendar.
 World Suicide Prevention Day brings together individuals and organizations with an interest in suicide prevention, and mobilizes efforts to save lives.

 Efforts to prevent suicide have been celebrated on World Suicide Prevention Day – September 10th – each year since 2003.
 In 2014, the theme of World Suicide Prevention Day is 'Suicide Prevention: One World Connected.'
 The theme reflects the fact that connections are important at several levels if we are to combat suicide.